numaru/injector/README.md

 # Known issues

  - You shouldn't be able to inject a x86 process with a 64bit python and vice versa.
+ - Path to DLL have to be absolute path.